 Committee leaders shall be EMRA members, in good-standing, and free of any conflicts of interest that prohibit them from performing the duties required of these leadership positions.
-If a committee leader is elected to the EMRA Board of Directors, he or she will vacate his or her leadership position within the committee to create an opportunity for another member to lead.
+If a committee leader is elected to the EMRA Board of Directors, they will vacate their leadership position within the committee to create an opportunity for another member to lead.

 Chair-Elect positions are open to fellows, residents, and final year medical students.
 If a final year medical student is appointed as Chair-Elect, their appointment will be contingent upon matching into an emergency medicine residency program by April of their final year in medical school.
 If they do not match, a new Chair-Elect will be selected.
-Vice chair positions are open to any non-alumni member of EMRA.
+Vice Chair and Assistant Vice Chair positions are open to any non-alumni member of EMRA.